50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 CSS specificity determines which styles take precedence when multiple conflicting styles are applied to an element.
-It is calculated based on the combination of selectors used to target an element, with higher specificity values overriding lower ones.
-Specificity is important for ensuring that styles are applied correctly and consistently across different elements.
+Higher specificity values are prioritized over lower ones in the calculation of specificity, which is dependent on the combination of selectors used to target an element.
+To guarantee that styles are applied accurately and consistently across various aspects, specificity is crucial.
+It helps in debugging CSS issues by understanding which rules are being applied and which are being overridden.

 66. What are CSS mixins, and how can they be used with preprocessors like Sass?